CTE Pathways: Manufacturing & Product Development

 Welding & Materials Joining Pathway

 Careers in welding are in demand.
 With our Welding and Materials Joining pathway, students can begin the training they need to succeed in the field early on with the same equipment used by industry professionals.
+The course prepares students for welding jobs right out of high school or to continue their education at schools like partner Cerritos College.

 Courses